Chapter 6 Renouncing Custody

 He put down the agreement, leaned back in his chair, his eyes full of suspicion and sarcasm.

 "Evelyn, what new trick is this?
-Done with the strategic retreats?
-Guess it's time for the tearjerker act.
+Are you done with the strategic retreats?
+Now you are switching to an emotional act?
 You think this will make me feel guilty, make me beg you to come back?"

 Evelyn picked up her coffee and took a sip.